gsakkas/rite/NOTES.md

   - `external f : t = "prim"` defines primitive wrapper
   - stdlib implemented with many `external`
     - should implement actual primitives, then load stdlib from source

+- extend interpreter with "fail safe"
+  - when program would go wrong, e.g. int + bool
+  - just return one, e.g. int
+  - count number of places where program goes wrong picking one vs other

+- from symptom to cause
+  - simplify counterexample trace

+- collect sample outputs to webpage (with trace)

+- look at physical subtyping
+  - (similar to soft typing)
+  - also discriminative union types